 Arrested Development alum, Alia Shawkat, is all kinds of sass and charm, playing the quintessential best friend, I hope that this gives her the much needed showcase to get her some more roles because she deserves her own movie.
 But it is Ellen Page as Bliss Cavender that steals the show.
 With a mix of her Juno charm and her heartfelt performance from “An American Crime”, Page is the catalyst from which my coming of age tears were flowing.
 Support Whip It because it dares to defy the standard archetype and because it is possible for women to want to succeed on their own accord.
 One can only hope that Whip it will be the first of many.

 Sorry for the brief absence kids, but I’m back with a vengeance.
-I had the opportunity to check out last weekend’s #1 movie, “Obsessed” starring Beyonce, Idris Elba, and Ali Larter.
-I’ll start by saying that it’s nice to have a movie with minority leads get the top spot at the box office, especially when the movie is not a stereotypical depiction of hood life.
-However, next time I’d prefer a flick that was 90% more original and did not feature the entire story in the 2 minute trailer.
+I had the opportunity to check out last weekend’s #1 movie “Obsessed,” starring Beyoncé, Idris Elba, and Ali Larter.
+I’ll start by saying that it’s nice to have a movie with minority leads get the top spot at the box office.
+However, next time I’d prefer a flick that was 90% more original and did not feature the entire story in the 2-minute trailer.

-Idris Elba, enjoying an amazing year of work, plays Beyonce’s super successful, super suave, super naive husband Derek Charles.
-He is an asset manager, Jerry O’ Connell is his best friend and everything is right with the world.
-Until Ali Larter’s character, “Lisa”, starts working at his firm as his temp.
+Idris Elba, enjoying an amazing year of work, plays Beyoncé’s super successful, super suave, super naive husband Derek Charles.
+He is an asset manager; Jerry O’ Connell is his best friend; and everything is right with the world.
+Until Ali Larter’s character, “Lisa,” starts working at his firm as his temp.
 She is immediately attracted to Derek, and who wouldn’t be, he’s attractive, successful, a loving family man, and just naive enough to not see that Lisa has become, well, obsessed with him.
-Beyonce plays Sharon, a no nonsense stay at home wife, who used to be Derek’s assistant at the office.
+Beyonce plays Sharon, a no-nonsense housewife, who used to be Derek’s assistant at the office.
 Lisa takes sexual matters into her own hands at the company Christmas party by sneaking into the bathroom while Derek is taking a leak and proceeding to seduce him.
 After this the shit pretty much hits the fan.
 Lisa begins to stalk him, gets access to his car and hotel room during a business trip, and proceeds to try to make the man her own.

 26 years ago on this glorious day God gave us Taylor Hanson.
 Born in Tulsa, Oklahoma, Taylor is the second child of Diana and Clarke Hanson.
 The future would prove that Mr. Taylor Hanson would never come second again.